n000ber/CTF-writeup/thm/marketplace.md

 This allowed us to use tar to move laterally to Michael's account.

-To exploit tar, we first must create a nc reverse shell payload using msfvenom.
+To exploit tar, we followed this [link](https://mqt.gitbook.io/oscp-notes/tar-wildcard-injection).
+First, we must create a nc reverse shell payload using msfvenom.

 ![netcat rev shell payload](img/marketplace/netcat%20rev%20shell%20payload.png)